EVERGi-Brightway/REDIFUEL/README.md

 # REDIFUEL

-This repository contains all code and data for the REDIFUEL LCA published at [here](https://doi.org/10.1016/j.apenergy.2023.120834)
+This repository contains all code and data for the REDIFUEL LCA published [here](https://doi.org/10.1016/j.apenergy.2023.120834)

 1. Script to generate the Superstructure database
 2. Script to generate the Truck database